 For parents who have any questions, they can get in touch with me at Bumbini.com on our Contact Us page, and I’d be happy to help answer any questions families may have!

 Thinking of cloth diapers for your newborn or something to pamper a new mom or mom to be?
-Anna at Bumbini is offering 15% off purchases (Code: CYBMMC) at checkout, get your cloth diapers today and you won’t be disappointed!
+Anna at Bumbini Cloth Diaper Company is offering 15% off purchases (USE CODE: CYBMMC).
+Get your cloth diapers today, you won’t be disappointed!